 According to experts, protected barriers need to cause some damage to vehicles or else drivers often disregard them and will simply run them over – thus, defeating their purpose.

 At TerraCast Products we are proud to be a part of the solution.
-We offer durable bollards that make excellent barriers against traffic.
+We offer durable planters and bollards that make excellent barriers against traffic.
 Shop our collection of bollards made here in the USA.